(105 ILCS 5/10-17a)

 (ii) the address of the web site, (iii) that a printed copy of the report card

 will be sent to

 parents upon request, and (iv) the telephone number that parents may

 request a printed copy of the report card.

-(6) Nothing contained in this amendatory Act of the 98th General Assembly repeals, supersedes, invalidates, or nullifies final decisions in lawsuits pending on the effective date of this amendatory Act of the 98th General Assembly in Illinois courts involving the interpretation of Public Act 97-8.
+(6) Nothing contained in Public Act 98-648 repeals, supersedes, invalidates, or nullifies final decisions in lawsuits pending on July 1, 2014 (the effective date of Public Act 98-648) in Illinois courts involving the interpretation of Public Act 97-8.

 (Source: P.A.
 100-227, eff.
 8-18-17; 100-364, eff.
 1-1-18; 100-448, eff.
 7-1-19; 100-465, eff.
 8-31-17; 100-807, eff.
 8-10-18; 100-863, eff.
 8-14-18; 100-1121, eff.
 1-1-19; 101-68, eff.
 1-1-20; 101-81, eff.
 7-12-19; 101-654, eff.
 3-8-21.)